 This white canvas works on the principle of using external light from the sun, or lighting in your core shed, and is diffused onto the core tray.

 If you seriously believe in the value that your core tray images can deliver to your program, this could be for you.

 This unit has been subject to 10,000+ hours of product development.
 Thanks to Dave Lyon at Saracen Gold Mines for his expertise in delivering this unit.

 This is designed to be bolted onto roller racking in the core shed.

-Fitted out with internal light source to achieve it's consistency with the core photography.
+It's fitted out with an internal light source to achieve consistency with the core photography.

 Roll the core trays into the unit, capture image, and roll it back out the other side.